Session 1: Intersectionality: Confronting the Tensions of Our Overlapping Identities

 Session 3: Moving Beyond the Trauma: Innovative Response to the Differential Impacts of COVID-19, June 24

-Session 4: Call It What It Is: Eliminating the Impact of White Supremacy in Our Systems, August 12
+Session 4: A World Beyond Now: Eliminating the Impact of White Supremacy in Our Systems, August 12

 Session 5: Latin Rising: Delivering on the Promise, September 23

 Session 6: Algorithms and You: Decoding the Bias Within, December 2